vanyadelova/Youwe-task/README.md

 - **Navigate to a specific movie as to preview further details**
 - **Should be interactive to numerous resolutions**

 It is a SPA(Single Page Application) app made with React.
+It is built on top of React Bootstrap and it is fully responsive.

 ## Run it locally 🖥
 ```bash